michaelhasey/Architectural_Image-Synthesis-Control-Methods/README.md

 #### Command Line Arguments

 ```
-<--use_cycle_consistency_loss>:   To incorporate cycle consistency loss which \
-greatly improves results
+<--use_cycle_consistency_loss>:   To incorporate cycle consistency loss which greatly improves results
-<num_epochs>:   integer specifying the number of times backpropogation loops through \
-all of the training data
+<train_iters>:   The number of training iterations to run

+<--X>:  Select the location of images for domain X
+<--Y>:  Select the location of images for domain Y

+* see additional arguements in models/cycle_gan.py
 ```

-#### Implimentation example
+#### Running the model
+An example implementation of the model to generate new "target" images in the style of the training dataset that matches the composition of a "source" image.

 ```
 $ python cycle_gan.py --use_cycle_consistency_loss